Swimming Pool Rules and Regulations

 7. Access during un-staffed hours is by key fob only.
 Swimmers acknowledge that use of the pool during this time is performed at their own risk.
 Allowing non-members to enter or use personal key fob will result in cancellation of membership.

 1. Food or refreshments may be consumed in designated areas only (lobby and multi-purpose room).
+No coolers or large quantities unless the holder of facility rental.

 2. Food and drinks (other than water and electrolyte sports drinks) are not permitted on the pool deck.